semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ## 4.8 Your First Release

 So far, so good.
-Let's see where we are: we built the Docker image, and, after testing it, we’ve setup the one-pod canary deployment pipeline.
+Let's see where we are: we built the Docker image, and, after testing it, we’ve set up the one-pod canary deployment pipeline.
 In this section, we’ll extend the workflow with a stable deployment pipeline.

 ### 4.8.1 The Stable Deployment Pipeline